Pa. Judge Tosses Tavern's COVID-19 Coverage Class Suit - Law360

+Law360 (June 17, 2021, 3:29 PM EDT) -- A Pennsylvania federal judge tossed a tavern's proposed class action against an insurer seeking coverage for pandemic-related losses, saying the complaint doesn't allege how COVID-19 or government closure orders caused any physical harm on its property.

-U.S. District Judge John R. Padova on Wednesday granted summary judgment to American Fire and Casualty Co., saying the policy's virus exclusion applies to all of Spring House Tavern, Inc.'s alleged losses arising out of the pandemic.
+U.S. District Judge John R. Padova on Wednesday granted judgment on the pleadings to American Fire and Casualty Co., rejecting policyholder Spring House Tavern's argument that its mere loss of use of its property due to pandemic-related shutdown orders triggered coverage.
+The judge emphasized that Spring House didn't claim the COVID-19 virus was on its premises.

-"The complaint in this case does not allege that any amount of the COVID-19 virus was, itself, present in plaintiff's property, or that some amount of the COVID-19 virus itself made plaintiff's property 'physically unusable,'" the judge said.
+"The complaint in this case does not allege that any amount of the COVID-19 virus was, itself, present in plaintiff's property, or that some amount of the COVID-19 virus itself made plaintiff's property 'physically unusable,'" the judge said, adding that, even if Spring House had included such allegations, coverage would be foreclosed by a virus exclusion in its policy.

 Although the policy covers government closure orders due to food contamination from a "communicable disease," the tavern's complaint never alleged that its food stock was contaminated with any harmful substance.